Corporate Governance in GC Rieber Shipping ASA

-GC Rieber Shipping complies with the current Code of Practice that was issued on 23 October 2012.
+GC Rieber Shipping complies with the current Code of Practice that was issued on 17 October 2018.
 The Code of Practice is available at www.nues.no.
-The company provides a report on its corporate governance principles in its annual report and the information is available at www.gcrieber-shipping.no.
-The company follows the Code of Practice and any deviations are explained in the report.
+The Company provides a report on its corporate governance principles in its annual report and the information is available at www.gcrieber-shipping.com.
+The Company follows the Code of Practice and any deviations are explained in the report.

 Basic corporate values, ethical guidelines and social responsibility

-In addition, in 2010, GC Rieber joined the UN Global Compact, the world’s largest corporate social responsibility initiative.
+In 2010, GC Rieber joined the UN Global Compact, the world’s largest corporate social responsibility initiative.
 UN Global Compact has developed ten universal principles that encourage and show how companies should pay attention to employee and human rights, protection of the environment and combating corruption.
-By joining the initiative, GC Rieber has committed itself to making the ten principles an integral part of its business strategy, to promoting the principles to business partners and to reporting activities and improvements associated with the ten principles.
+By joining the initiative, GC Rieber has committed itself to making the ten principles an integral part of its business strategy, to promote the principles to business partners and to reporting activities and improvements associated with the ten principles.
 As an integrated part of these activities, a sustainability analysis to support several of the UN sustainability goals has been carried out in 2018.

 GC Rieber Shipping works continuously with improvements in environment, anti-corruption and social responsibility in general.
-More detailed information relating to the company and the group’s vision, strategy, values and principles is available at www.gcrieber.no and www.gcrieber-shipping.no.
+More detailed information relating to the Company’s and the GC Rieber group’s vision, strategy, values and principles is available at www.gcrieber-shipping.com and www.gcrieber.no.

-As at 31 December 2013, the company’s book equity was MNOK 2,198, which is equivalent to 56.6 percent of the total assets.
-The board of directors considers this to be satisfactory, as the company has a policy to have around 50 percent equity at any time, but the actual equity ratio will vary from time to time due to market circumstances.
+As at 31 December 2018, the Company’s book equity was NOK 1,711.1 million, which is equivalent to 57.5% of the total assets.
+The Board of Directors has a policy to have above 35% equity at any time, but the actual equity ratio will vary from time to time due to market circumstances.
 The Board of Directors considers the equity ratio as at 31 December 2018 to be acceptable.
 The Company’s need for financial soundness and liquidity should be adapted to its objectives, strategy and risk profile.

-Authorizations granted to the board of directors to increase the company’s share capital shall normally be restricted to specific purposes.
+Authorisations granted to the Board of Directors to increase the Company’s share capital shall normally be restricted to specific purposes.
 In 2018 the Company conducted two share capital increases, see note 12 to the consolidated accounts for further details.
-As at 31 December 2012, there were no such authorisations granted to the Board of Directors.
+As at 31.12.2018 there were no such authorisations granted to the Board of Directors.

 Purchase of own shares

-The general meeting may grant the board of directors a mandate to purchase up to 10 percent of own shares.
-As at 31 December 2013, there was no such mandate to the board of directors regarding purchase of own shares.
+The general meeting may grant the Board of Directors a mandate to purchase up to 10 percent of own shares.
+As at 31 December 2018, there was no such mandate to the Board of Directors regarding purchase of own shares.

 The articles of association include no limitations relating to voting rights.
-All shares have equal right.
+All shares have equal rights.